Every day is the first day of the rest of our lives.

 Each day symbolizes a time of renewal and offers us an opportunity to “reset”, to begin anew.
 Change takes time, but having a goal and a game plan can help us reach our destination much quicker and easier.
 I believe that clearing out the clutter and being selective with our attention is the best way to help us to reach our goals.
 Sometimes it’s not what “new” we bring into our lives but what “old” we let go of.

-If your goal is to achieve or maintain optimal health you will need a game plan.
+If your goal is to achieve or maintain optimal health you will need a wellness program that will work for you.
 A plan that will help you be selective with your attention and efforts.
 Thermography Imaging is very helpful in narrowing the area of focus because it has the ability to predict the direction that the body is going.

 We are excited to announce that we have expanded to the Jacksonville, St. Augustine and Brunswick, Georgia areas and have now incorporated Get Thermography Now into Florida Medical Thermography.
 June Drennon, Certified Clinical Thermographer, is the owner of Florida Medical Thermography (formerly Tampa Bay Thermography, Central Florida Medical Thermography and Get Thermography Now) and provides thermography in the following locations: Altamonte Springs, Apollo Beach, Brandon, Brooksville, Clearwater, Clermont, Daytona Beach, Dunedin, Lake Mary, Lakeland, Land O’Lakes, Longwood, Jacksonville, Ocala, Palm Harbor, Pinellas Park, Port Orange, Safety Harbor, Sarasota, Sebring, Seminole, Spring Hill, St. Augustine, St. Petersburg, Tampa, Tarpon Springs, and Winter Park, Florida, and Brunswick, Georgia.